sebastian-vogt-cs/bachelors-thesis/README.md

 ## Reproduction of the Random Walks on the Cluster
 For reproducing the experiments, you need access to the university SLURM cluster.
-The explanation for the reproduction assumes no MATE environment currently set up in your scratch folder.
+The explanation for the reproduction assumes no MATE environment is currently set up in your scratch folder.

 * Create a `/scratch/<username>/sbatch_out` folder
 * Create a `/scratch/<username>/save` folder